I3S-ESSnet/Documents/final-meeting/agenda.md

 ### [14:30-16:15] Session 1 - Architecture (resp.
 SE)

-Presentation of Work Package 2 results with Matjaz Jug as discussant.
+Presentation of Work Package 2 results - Discussant: Matjaž Jug

 #### [14:30-15:15] "Why and What" - Business drivers and concepts for the architecture guidance.